Engin Baytar

-Engin Baytar (born 11 July 1983) is a Turkish professional footballer who plays as a winger for İstanbul Siirtgücüspor.
+Engin Baytar (born 11 July 1983) is a Turkish professional footballer who plays as a winger.

-Engin Baytar was born and raised in Germany to Turkish parents.
+Baytar was born and raised in Germany to Turkish parents.
 He first joined FC Gütersloh before transferring to Arminia Bielefeld in 2000.
-Engin Baytar spent four years with the club's reserve team before moving to Turkey-based club Maltepespor in 2004.
+Baytar spent four years with the club's reserve team before moving to Turkey-based club Maltepespor in 2004.
 He spent two at the club before moving to Gençlerbirliği, who loaned him out to Eskişehirspor for the second half of the 2008–2009 season.
-Engin Baytar wears the number 50 on his jersey because he is from the Central Anatolian Province of Nevsehir in Turkey.
+Baytar wears the number 50 on his jersey because he is from the Central Anatolian Province of Nevsehir in Turkey.
 His father is from Trabzon and mother is from Nevsehir.

 Trabzonspor

 He was transferred to Trabzonspor at the beginning of the 2009–10 season and won the 2009–10 Turkish Cup, scoring in the Final against Rivals Fenerbahçe in a 3–1 win, where he became the Man of the Match as well as winning the 2010 Turkish Super Cup.